Chapter 19

 "[14] For if you forgive men when they sin against you, your heavenly Father will also forgive you.
 [15] But if you do not forgive men their sins, your Father will not forgive your sins."

-UNFAITHFULNESS TO OUR SPOUSES
+UNFAITHFULNESS TO OUR WIFE

 After the people of Israel once again fell away from following His ways, God, through His prophet Malachi, once again chastised them.
 For this portion of our study let us read the following excerpt of what God told them,